smfo/whatILearntToday/Mobile/Flutter/flavor.md

 A flavor is essentially a version of your app.\
 You might need different flavors for different environments, they might have specific db urls, accesstokens etc. A flavor can also represent a slightly different version of your app, like a paid/free version.

 This file will talk about how to use flavors to set up different config in the application.
-There is another on how to connect flavors to different firebase project and look into launcj.json as well.
+There is another on how to connect flavors to [multiple firebase projects](\Firebase\environments.md) and look into launch.json for VSCode as well.

 **Build mode in Flutter**\
 In Flutter there are three build modes, depending on what the user want to use the application for.\